COVID-19 (Coronavirus) Community Response Privacy Notice

 Who may we share your data with or receive it from?

-Your details will be shared with Nottinghamshire councils, Local Resilience Forum partner organisations, and Nottinghamshire CVS organisations for the purpose of co-ordinating and providing appropriate services to meet the needs of people in the community.
+Your details will be shared with Nottinghamshire district councils, Local Resilience Forum partner organisations, and Nottinghamshire CVS organisations for the purpose of co-ordinating and providing appropriate services to meet the needs of people in the community.

 We will also share your data where we are required to do so by law, to safeguard public safety, and in risk of harm or emergency situations.

 Any information which is shared will only be shared on an appropriate and need to know basis to provide support services in respect of COVID-19.
 Only the minimum information for the purpose will be shared.

 We may share your data with or receive it from: